 Container Home, “The Savanah Project’, Georgia.
 Two 40-foot containers, pricestreetprojects.com

 3. Off-The-Grid Shipping Container Home in Nederland, Colorado

 Two shipping containers surround a taller common space in Nederland, Colorado.
 The containers house sleeping and work areas, while the center space hosts dining, living, and a loft above.
 The project is off-the-grid using solar orientation, passive cooling, green roofs, pellet stove heating and photovoltaics to create electricity.
 The house was designed by Brad Tomecek from Tmecek Studio Architecture.

 Three shipping containers with a common area between (see below).
 Note the green roof.
 Architects: Arcgency.
 Manufacturer: worldFLEXhome.
 Area: 180.0 sqm.
 Year: 2012.

 Shipping container home, as above.
 Lots more great photos here (modern, open interior!)

 5. Store Made Of Containers

 This container building is used as a shopping center.
-The black exterior creates a sleek, modernized style.
+The colorful exterior creates a fun, yet modernized style.